reggieofarrell/axios-retry-client/README.md

 - `debug`: Whether to log request and response details.
 - `debugLevel`: Debug level. 'normal' will log request and response data. 'verbose' will log all axios properties for the request and response.
 - `name`: Name of the client.
 Used for logging.
-- `retryConfig`: Configuration for `axios-retry` See https://www.npmjs.com/package/axios-retry for more details.
-The default config if you don't override it is `{ retries: 0, retryDelay: axiosRetry.exponentialDelay }` with an initial delay of 500ms.
+- `retryConfig`: Extended configuration for `axios-retry` See https://www.npmjs.com/package/axios-retry for more details.
+The default config if you don't override it is `{ retries: 0, retryDelay: axiosRetry.exponentialDelay, retryFactor: 500, backoff: 'exponential' }`.
 You can override individual properties in the `retryConfig` and they will be merged with the default.
+We add `retryFactor` and `backoff` to the standard `axios-retry` config in order to make configuring the retry delay easier.
+Otherwise you'd have to create your own `retryDelay` function (which you can still do if you like)

 For more details, refer to the [source code](src/axios-retry-client.ts).